Gaius-Augustus/BRAKER/README.md

 Download GeneMark-ETP<sup name="g1">[F1](#g1)</sup> from <http://github.com/gatech-genemark/GeneMark-ETP> or <https://topaz.gatech.edu/GeneMark/etp.for_braker.tar.gz>.
 Unpack and install GeneMark-ETP as described in GeneMark-ETP’s `README` file.

 If already contained in your `$PATH` variable, BRAKER will guess the location of `gmes_petap.pl` or `gmetp.pl` automatically.
-Otherwise, BRAKER can find GeneMark-EX executables either by locating them in an environment variable `GENEMARK_PATH`, or by taking a command line argument (`--GENEMARK_PATH=/your_path_to_GeneMark-EX_executables/`).
+Otherwise, BRAKER can find GeneMark-ES/ET/EP/ETP executables either by locating them in an environment variable `GENEMARK_PATH`, or by taking a command line argument (`--GENEMARK_PATH=/your_path_to_GeneMark_executables/`).

 In order to set the environment variable for your current Bash session, type:

-    export GENEMARK_PATH=/your_path_to_GeneMark-EX_executables/
+    export GENEMARK_PATH=/your_path_to_GeneMark_executables/

 Add the above lines to a startup script (e.g. `~/.bashrc`) in order to make it available to all bash sessions.

-Perl scripts within GeneMark-EX are configured with default Perl location at `/usr/bin/perl`.
+Perl scripts within GeneMark-ES/ET/EP/ETP are configured with default Perl location at `/usr/bin/perl`.

-If you are running GeneMark-EX in an Anaconda environment (or want to use Perl from the `$PATH` variable for any other reason), modify the shebang of all GeneMark-EX scripts with the following command located inside GeneMark-EX folder:
+If you are running GeneMark-ES/ET/EP/ETP in an Anaconda environment (or want to use Perl from the `$PATH` variable for any other reason), modify the shebang of all GeneMark-ES/ET/EP/ETP scripts with the following command located inside GeneMark-ES/ET/EP/ETP folder:

 ```
 perl change_path_in_perl_scripts.pl "/usr/bin/env perl"